ToolJet/ToolJet/docs/docs/widgets/checkbox.md

 Checkbox widget can be used for allowing the users to make a binary choice, e.g,. unselected or selected.

 :::info
-Checkbox widget consists of a single checkbox input
+The checkbox widget consists of a single checkbox input.
 :::

 <img class="screenshot-full" src="/img/widgets/checkbox/checkbox.gif" alt="ToolJet - Widget Reference - Checkbox" height="420"/>